guillower/guillower/README.md

-# 👋👋👋 Hola 👋👋👋,

-Soy Guille, me gusta trabajar con datos!.
+I'm Guille, and I love working with data!

-Soy Data Scientist especializado en Big Data y Machine Learning.
-Tengo habilidades en R, Python, SQL, Machine learning y reporte con resultados.
+I'm a Data Scientist specialized in Big Data and Machine Learning.
+I have skills in R, Python, SQL, machine learning, and reporting results.

-## 🧠 Skills en desarrollo
+🧠 Skills in progress

  - Python (pandas, numpy, matplotlib)

  - SQL

  - R

  - Git & GitHub

-- Estadística descriptiva e inferencia.
+ - Descriptive and inferential statistics

  - Machine Learning (scikit-learn)

-💼 Abierto a prácticas y proyectos colaborativos.
+💼 Open to internships and collaborative projects.